outboxafrica/edu_prepvii_ottawa/README.md

-# EDU - Online Shopping
+# Ottawa Store - Online Shopping
 Ottawa Team Project

 ## Project Overview

-EDU-Online shopping is an online platform where people can buy and sell different items and goods.
+Ottawa Stores is an online platform where people can buy and sell different items and goods.